PascalBod/embedded-systems-for-ML/README.md

 You can also decide on installing SSv5 directly on the OS of your PC.
 In this case, you can refer to [the instructions provided by Silicon Labs](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-getting-started/install-ss-5-and-software).
 But be prepared to possibly have to spend some time tinkering with your setup on your own :-)

+> [!Important]
+> Be sure to install version 5 of Simplicity Studio, not version 6.

 ### Hardware

 As mentionned above, the practice sessions use the following hardware: